wywy-vietnam/general/welcome/welcome2.md

+# Guide
+- Prove
+Everyday Prove what you are trying to learn English as Github commits annual calendar.

+Activity Level is the score that shows how I did my best by myself.
+That is helpful to you better myself than yesterday.

 ## BRONZE-TIER
 It is the purpose to rid the fear of **watching** English content.
 - Score 1/10: Over 30min used English, watched fun contents using diverse words.